the-ehub/scripts-FA24-SP25/README.md

 Additionally, the project contains utility and helper functions that support general sheet operations, filtering, clustering, and data extraction.

-The Google Apps Script code can be found by going to [this sheet](https://docs.google.com/spreadsheets/d/10EtGplen7xTupr5-WehA1tfHkR8_mZJ3NQuv2WeQ0Yg/edit?usp=sharing) (access must be given first) and clicking Extensions \> Apps Script in the navigation bar.
+The Google Apps Script code can be edited directly by going to [this sheet](https://docs.google.com/spreadsheets/d/10EtGplen7xTupr5-WehA1tfHkR8_mZJ3NQuv2WeQ0Yg/edit?usp=sharing) (access must be given first) and clicking Extensions \> Apps Script in the navigation bar.

 The project is organized into two main directories:
 * `apps-script/` — Contains all Google Apps Script .gs and .html files managed via CLASP, grouped by functionality.